iamciera/labMeeting_RRhack/README.md

 February 6, 2017
 Created by: Ciera Martinez

-This repository holds the material for introducing approaches for making compuational research more reproducible.
+This repository holds the material for introducing approaches for making computational research more reproducible.

 ## Links